Code-Institute-Submissions/African-Explorers/README.md

 There has been a few design changes made from original UX designs that should be noted.

 ### **NavBar**
-As I was using Boostrap I decided to go with a bootstrap navbar rather than my custom made one as it more time effective and has built in responsiveness with a hamburger icon in smaller devices.
+As I was using Bootstrap I decided to go with a bootstrap navbar rather than my custom made one as it more time effective and has built in responsiveness with a hamburger icon in smaller devices.
 I was still able to fully customise to my font and colour schemes with CSS so it was an effective decision.

 ### **Full page background image**